chiefabel7/azure-compute-docs/articles/virtual-machines/disks-types.md

 ### Ultra Disk performance

-Ultra Disks are designed to provide low sub millisecond latencies.
-Ultra Disks are also designed to provide their provisioned IOPS and throughput 99.99% of the time.
-Ultra Disks also feature a flexible performance configuration model that allows you to independently configure IOPS and throughput, before and after you provision the disk.
-You can adjust the performance of an Ultra Disk four times within a 24 hour period.
-Ultra Disks come in several fixed sizes, ranging from 4 GiB up to 64 TiB.
+Ultra Disks are designed to provide consistently low sub millisecond latencies and the highest limits for IOPS and throughput.
+Ultra Disks feature a flexible performance configuration model that allows you to independently configure IOPS and throughput, before and after you provision the disk.
+You can adjust the performance of an Ultra Disk at runtime without detaching the disk from the VM.
+Within a 24 hour period, you can change the performance of a disk four times.
+It can take up to an hour for a performance change to take effect.

 ### Ultra Disk IOPS